Skip to main content

 While I am open to collaborating with just about anyone on a range of projects that match my interests, styles, and risk profile, a collaboration assumes that all participants are bringing somewhat-comparable levels of skill and experience to the project.
 So, for example: I am open to collaborating with a model who isn’t yet very experienced but is pursuing regular modeling because that person will still be bringing their existing modeling skills to the project along with a sincere effort to learn and expand those skills.
 Similarly, I am open to collaborating with an experienced model with little rope experience because the modeling experience itself will contribute to the project.
 The same could be said for other fetish activities or performance-related skills (aerialists, fire work, etc.).

-Are you just a creep with a camera?
+Are you just a "guy with a camera"?
 What are your motives?
 What do you get out of this?

 I hope not, though I understand the concern!
 Maybe giving some relevant info about who I am and why I do this work will help.